cpplibv/libv/LIBV-TODO.md

 libv.ui.event: mouse/keyboard/joystick ability to query sub-frame resolution of press/held/release cycle.
 Events are timed (a lot of timestamp)

+sol2: new fwd header, use it if/where appropriate: sol_forward.hpp
+cpp: enun class default underlying type is int, specify underlying type for every enum class
+cpp: check if every possible operator had been made to a hidden friend
+cpp: check if i have any recursive variadic function that is not using if constexpr but uses a tail overload libv.gl: use mdspan for image updates instead of raw loops

 --- AWAITING ---------------------------------------------------------------------------------------

 asnyc: https://www.youtube.com/watch?v=t4etEwG2_LY